regular/talkshow/README.md

 ## LICENCE

 Talkshow open source software licensed under the terms of the GPLv3, which guarantees end users (individuals, organizations, companies) the freedoms to use, study, share (copy), and modify the software.
-If you make changes to the code however, you need to make the source code of these changes available to the public.
+See [LICENSE](LICENSE.md) for details.

 ## INSTALLATION